hpatches/hpatches-benchmark/bin/README.md

 Run evaluation on all benchmark files defined in `./benchmarks/` and pack the results to `DESCNAME_results.zip`.
 Descriptors `DESCNAME` **must** be stored in an appropriate folders.
-This commands computes the results only for tasks, where the results file does not exist.
+This opts.alltasks computes the results only for tasks, where the results file does not exist.
 To recompute all the results, call:
 ```
 bin/hb_run.sh MCRPATH pack DESCNAME * override true